-The American Counseling Association code of ethics requires counselors and counselor trainees to maintain standards of professional competence and possess good moral character.
-Therefore, the Counseling and Development Program in the Graduate School of Education at George Mason University requires its students to exhibit the following:
+As counselor trainees, students have additional professional performance standards.
+The codes of conduct for the American Counseling Association require counselors and counselor trainees to maintain standards of professional competence and possess good moral character.
+Therefore, the Counseling and Development Program in the Graduate School of Education at George Mason University requires its students to adhere to GMU University and C&D's Professional Dispositions while in the C&D program, to include their conduct and behavior while doing their field experiences.